romenrg/romenrg.github.com/source/_posts/2017-12-31-continuous-integration-delivery-deployment.markdown

 The concept of Continuous Integration (CI) was originally proposed by Grady Booch in 1991 and later integrated into [Extreme Programming](http://www.extremeprogramming.org/).
 From then on, specially thanks to the [Agile Software Development](http://agilemanifesto.org/) movement (as well as [DevOps culture](https://www.atlassian.com/devops)), the technique has been widely adopted in the industry.

-### Original definition
+### Core proposition

-Originally, the concept of Continuous Integration was associated exclusively with Version Control Systems (VCS).
-It was described as integrating developers' work (their working copies or branches) to the mainline (*trunk* in subversion or *master* branch in git) at least once a day.
+The core proposition of Continuous Integration is associated with Version Control Systems (VCS).
+It was originally described as a simple technique, which consisted of integrating developers' work (their working copies or branches) to the mainline (*trunk* in subversion or *master* branch in git) at least once a day.

 The idea behind these daily integrations to the mainline is to reduce integration problems, which are usually caused by the complexity of merging the work of developers that have been working isolatedly for a while.
 By integrating daily or after each commit, the complexity of the merge process is drastically reduced, as can be seen in the following example: